svglol/dinkdonkbot/docs/content/index.md

 Multistream Support

 #subtitle
-Merge notifications for streamers who broadcast on both Twitch and Kick into single, unified alerts.
+Merge notifications for streamers who broadcast on both Twitch and Kick into a single unified notification.
 ::

 ::card{:icon="fa6-solid:film"}